Key messages

 Exploiting natural resources creates jobs and adds to economic wealth.
 Coal is the EU’s most abundant energy resource.
 In these times of economic recovery, we can look forward to a transition fuelled by coal, not dirty old coal of the past, but with modern clean coal technologies fit for the 21st century and in use today in Europe.

-Base-load power generation: given the intermittency of renewables, coal and other conventional fuels will be needed for many years to come.
+Base-load power generation: to cover periods of zero output from renewables – such as windless, midwinter nights or Dunkelflaute – coal and other conventional fuels will be needed for many years to come.

-Quality jobs and wealth creation: coal is a large and mature industry that employs over one quarter of a million people in well-paid jobs across the greater Europe including the Balkans, Turkey and Ukraine, and many more at the suppliers of equipment and materials.
+Quality jobs and wealth creation: coal is a large and mature industry that employs nearly 300 000 people in well-paid jobs across the greater Europe including the Balkans, Türkiye and Ukraine, and many more jobs at the suppliers of equipment and materials.

 Most hippodrome